krunch3r76/lc_autolfs/README.md

 # REQUIREMENTS
-the script binary (/usr/bin/script) from your host should be copied to lfs chroot env and placed in the path
+the script binary (/usr/bin/script) from your host should be copied to lfs chroot env and placed in the path the source tarbells have been downloaded into /sources (e.g. via the wget script)

 # INSTALLATION
 in $LFS/sources (not in chroot)